 5.2 Board and Ride Chair will review and analyze preceding events and make changes to such things as ride routes; registration fees; clothing prices; food options; volunteer rewards; and promotional giveaways to improve the ride experience, safety and financial success.

 5.3 The club’s two century rides are normally scheduled in April and September.
-Century rides should not be scheduled on weekends that straddle the beginning or end of a month.
+Scheduling considerations should include avoiding major religious holidays if at all possible.

 5.4 The Ride Chair in coordination with captains as needed is responsible for developing a Staffing Plan prior to the opening of volunteer signup.

 5.5 Projected Wildflower and Lighthouse ride revenues shall be allocated approximately 60% to cover ride expenses and 40% to fund club operations and contributions.

 5.6 Volunteer positions for the century rides may be filled by SLOBC Members and friends and members of groups that the SLOBC supports and partners with. (e.g., Bike SLO County, Cal Poly Amateur Radio Club, CCCMB, Cal Poly Community Cycling, Estero Bay Ham Radio Club).
 Non-member volunteers will be eligible for the same benefits as SLOBC member volunteers.

 5.7 The pre-rides preceding each century are for century ride volunteers only.
 Century ride volunteers choosing to ride the main ride can do so for free but must sign in prior to participating in the ride.